-Here’s an easy one to dive into.
-Every contract should include the legal business name, main contact, physical address and billing address for both the client and contractor.
-Be sure to use your official business name (for example, if you incorporated or formed an LLC, use the exact name that’s on this paperwork).
-In addition, use your name and your client’s name throughout the contract.
-Leaving generic terms like “client” or “service provider” in the contract will make it sound so much more impersonal.
+Every contract should include the legal business name, main contact, physical address, billing address, and contact details for both the client and the contractor/business owner.
+Make sure to use your legal business name.
+For example, if you incorporated or formed a limited liability company (LLC), be sure to use the exact name that’s on this paperwork.

-The goal here is to set expectations and guide the working relationship with some predefined parameters.
-You don’t want to end up feeling like you’re being pushed to work out of scope, and you don’t want your clients to feel like they’re not getting what they paid for.
+You don’t want to end up feeling like you have to work out of scope—and you don’t want your clients to feel like they aren’t getting what they paid for.

 4. Set the Schedule